tlack/xxl/README.md

 ![XXL logo](http://www.modernmethod.com/send/files/xxl-logo-2.png)

-# XXL, a small language
+# What is XXL?

+XXL is a new programming language whose goals are simplicity, power, and speed.
+We throw out most of conventional programming language thinking in order to attain these goals.

 ## Status